 You should always get a number of different logo ‘shapes’ or ‘lockups’:

 - Black logo

 If you’re not being offered these as standard, then be aware of your logo designer – they are cutting corners (or worse, don’t know what they are doing) and you won’t have everything you need for your business.

 There are also mini logos or Web Favicons – these aren’t as common, but they’re really useful to have too!

-Photoshop files are not industry standard formats for logos.
+Photoshop files are not standard formats for logos.
 Logos should NEVER be designed in Photoshop, and no professional designer worth your hard earned cash would ever suggest that they are.
 Photoshop simply cannot produce the file type needed for a logo – a vector (see below).
-Photoshop is an amazing piece of software (I use it almost every day) but NEVER for logos.
+Photoshop is an amazing piece of software (I use all the time) but NEVER for logos.
 If you’re being offered this as an option, be warned, this will cause issues in the future.
 It will limit how your logo can be used, you won’t be able to scale it up in size at all (only make it smaller).
 Feel free to message me if you want more details as to why this is such bad practice.

 What logos files should you get?

-When you get your final logo supplied you should get the following (this is what I send to all my clients):
+When you get your final logo supplied you should get the following:

 - Vector (CMYK, Black, White)